How to Size Ductwork

 Sizing Your Home’s Square Footage

 Run a tape measure around the length and width of each wall, dividing odd-shaped rooms into separate rectangular parts to calculate your measurements, if necessary.
-Write each measurement down on a chart to keep track of them, because you’ll need them later!
+Write each measurement down on a chart to keep track of them, because you will need them later!

 Cubic Feet Per Minute Size Calculations